Ferroic Polarization from Nonpolar Phonons

 The reason these modes do not contribute significantly to the dipole is because the nonpolar modes in these systems mostly consist of O displacements perpendicular to the existing Ti–O bonds, such as the octahedral rotations.
-Such displacements induce only second order changes in bond lengths, as opposed to the relevant modes in HfO$_2$, where ions move directly toward one another, changing bond lengths in first order in order parameter amplitude.
+Such displacements produce only second‐order modifications to the bond lengths, in contrast to the relevant modes in HfO$_2$, where ions move directly toward one another leading to first‐order changes in bond lengths with respect to the order parameter.